ktaylor63/southeast/site/content/articles/the-mouse-that-roared.md

 The tiny mouse that roared, thankful for all who rallied to his side, is being heard loud and clear.

 “It now appears that we are heading towards recovery,” Yanchis said.
-“But it’ll probably take another hurricane to see if the mouse can bounce back from the safeguards we are putting in place.”
+“But it’ll probably take another hurricane to see if the mouse can bounce back with from the safeguards we are putting in place.”

 ## Contact